ricofritzsche/eventstore-typescript/README.md

 ### 3. Atomic Consistency with Optimistic Locking

-The EventStore provides atomic consistency through optimistic locking using Common Table Expressions (CTEs).
+The EventStore provides atomic consistency through optimistic locking using Common Table Expressions (CTEs (Postgres)).
 This approach ensures that concurrent operations only conflict when they actually depend on the same event context, rather than using traditional aggregate-level locking.

 ```typescript
 // Atomic append with consistency check